Stock market today: Wall Street edges back from its records as FedEx slumps

 The Fed is still under pressure because hiring has begun to slow under the weight of higher interest rates.
 Some critics say the central bank waited too long to cut rates and may have damaged the economy.

-Critics also say the U.S. stock market may be running too hot on hopes that the Federal Reserve will be able to pull off what earlier seemed nearly impossible: getting inflation down to 2% without creating a recession.
+Critics also say the U.S. stock market may be running too hot on the belief the Federal Reserve will pull off what earlier seemed nearly impossible: getting inflation down to 2% without creating a recession.

 Barry Bannister, chief equity strategist at Stifel, is still calling for a sharp drop for the S&P 500 by the end of the year.
 He points to how much faster stock prices have climbed than profits at companies.
 When stocks have looked this expensive on such measures in the past, he said a recession and sharp downturn for stocks has followed.